MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: Conclusion

 \paragraph{Limitations and future work}

-Our analysis of the MCbiF MPH is restricted to dimensions 0 and 1 due to current limitations of the \texttt{RIVET} software~\citep{lesnickInteractiveVisualization2Persistence2015} used in our numerical experiments.
-Analysing topological autocorrelation for higher dimensions would allow us to capture more complex higher-order cluster inconsistencies and could be the object of future research.
+Our analysis of the MCbiF MPH is restricted to dimensions 0 and 1 for simplicity.
+However, the analysis of topological autocorrelation for higher dimensions would allow us to capture more complex higher-order cluster inconsistencies and could be the object of future research.
 Furthermore, we focused here on Hilbert functions as our topological invariants because of their computational efficiency and analytical simplicity, which facilitates our theoretical analysis.
 In future work, we plan to use richer feature maps by exploiting the block decomposition of the MCbiF persistence module, which leads to barcodes~\citep{bjerkevikStabilityIntervalDecomposable2021}, or by using multiparameter persistence landscapes~\citep{vipondMultiparameterPersistenceLandscapes2020}.
 Another future direction is to use MCbiF to evaluate the consistency of assignments in consensus clustering~\citep{strehlClusterEnsemblesKnowledge2002,vega-ponsSURVEYCLUSTERINGENSEMBLE2011}.
-Indeed, it can be shown that the values of the Hilbert function $\mathrm{HF}_k(s,t)$ that are further away from the diagonal ($s=t$) are more robust to permutations of the ordering of partitions in $\theta$ (see Proposition~\ref{prop:hilbert_function_permutations} in Appendix~\ref{appx:proofs_7}), and, in particular, $\mathrm{HF}_k(t_1,t_M)$ only depends on the set of distinct partitions in the sequence $\theta([t_1,\infty))$ and is independent to any permutation in their order.
-Hence, in future work, $\mathrm{HF}_k(t_1,t_M)$ could be used as an overall measure of consistency in $\theta$ in the context of consensus clustering.

-Finally, we plan to analyse minimal cycle representatives of the MPH~\citep{liMinimalCycleRepresentatives2021} to localise 1-conflicts in the sequence of partitions, which is of interest to compute conflict-resolving partitions in consensus clustering, or to identify inconsistent assignments in temporal clustering~\citep{liechtiTimeResolvedClustering2020}.
+It can be shown that the values of the Hilbert function $\mathrm{HF}_k(s,t)$ further away from the diagonal ($s=t$) are more robust to permuting the order of partitions in $\theta$ (see Proposition~\ref{prop:hilbert_function_permutations} in Appendix~\ref{appx:proofs_7}).
+In particular, $\mathrm{HF}_k(t_1,t_M)$ only depends on the set of distinct partitions in $\theta([t_1,\infty))$ and is independent of any permutation in their order.
+Hence, in future work, $\mathrm{HF}_k(t_1,t_M)$ could be used as an overall measure of consistency in $\theta$ in the vein of consensus clustering.
+Finally, minimal cycle representatives of the MPH~\citep{liMinimalCycleRepresentatives2021} can be used to localise 1-conflicts in $\theta$, which is of interest to compute conflict-resolving partitions in consensus clustering, or to identify inconsistent assignments in temporal clustering~\citep{liechtiTimeResolvedClustering2020}.